China companies issue staff with masks, travel warnings as virus outbreak fears grow

 Didi Chuxing, China’s largest ride-hailing company, said this week it would issue masks and disinfectant to its drivers and would allow passengers and drivers in Wuhan to cancel trips for free in the days up to Jan.
 31, adding that the company would bear the costs.

-Tencent Holdings (0700.HK) also canceled an annual event in Shenzhen at which founder Pony Ma and other top executives hand employees Lunar New Year red envelopes containing cash.
+Tencent Holdings also cancelled an annual event in Shenzhen at which founder Pony Ma and other top executives hand employees Lunar New Year red envelopes containing cash.
 A spokesman for the tech giant declined to comment if it was due to the virus.

 Reporting by Engen Tham and Scott Murdoch; Additional reporting by Yimou Lee in Taipei, Zoey Zhang in Shanghai, Kane Wu in Hong Kong, David Kirton in Shenzhen and Yilei Sun in Beijing; Writing by Brenda Goh; Editing by Edwina Gibbs